ebrugulec/business-meeting-phrases/README.md

 - What's on your mind?
 I'd love to hear your thoughts
 - Does anyone have any other thoughts on this topic?

-## How do you explain your opinion on a subject that you are not sure about at meetings?
+## How do you explain your opinion on a subject that you are not sure about at meetings? :hibiscus:

 - I'm not sure about this topic, but my thought is that it could be done this way.
 - I'm not certain, but my guess is that it would go in this direction.